 *On-campus living at another university or military service does qualify.

 The RAs compensation is based on a twenty (20) hour work week.
 This includes working five (5) to six (6) hours at their assigned community desk.
-The remaining hours are spent reporting maintenance concerns, enforcing policies and regulations, creating bulletin boards, and taking an active role in programming, building functions, advising individual residents, room/office hours, attending staff development and training programs, being on-call and executing other duties assigned by the Resident Director.
+The remaining hours are spent reporting maintenance concerns, enforcing policies and regulations, creating bulletin boards, and taking an active role in programming, building functions, advising individual residents, room/office hours, attending staff development and training programs, being on-call and executing other duties assigned by the Office of Housing and Residence Life.

-Each staff member is provided a free room in the assigned area of work.
-In addition to a free room, each staff member is given a stipend.
+As part of the RA compensation package, each staff member is provided a room within their assigned community at no cost.
+In addition to the room each staff member will receive a stipend.
 Stipend amounts are based on length of service to the department and are not automatically adjusted.
 Increases in stipends for each year of service are based on exceptional performance in the role.

 To download a copy of this position description, please click here.